Levharti Chomutov

 Levharti Chomutov is a Czech professional basketball club based in the city of Chomutov.
-They play in the Czech National Basketball League – the highest competition in the Czech Republic.
+They play in the 1.
+Liga – the second highest competition in the Czech Republic.
 The club hosts both a men's and women's team, the men's team is referred to as Levharti Chomutov while the women's team is referred to as DSK Levhartice Chomutov.

 Men's team history

 The men's team was founded in 1946.
-The team plays in Czech Republic 1 Basketbolova Liga.
-Levharti Chomutov was Czech Republic 1Liga Champions in 2011.
-Additionally, the team was 1Liga semifinalists in 2010 and regular season champions in 2011.
+The team plays in Czech Republic 1 Basketbalova Liga.
+Levharti Chomutov was Czech Republic 1.
+Liga Champions in 2011.
+Additionally, the team was 1.
+Liga semifinalists in 2010 and regular season champions in 2011.